-- Allow by-right with certain stipulations to reduce the number of rezonings needed and to reduce fees for developer, or: - Should public hearings be required for each site, such as through a Special Use Permit? - Should the City test this program in multifamily zoning districts first?
+- ➤ Allow by-right with certain conditions or in an overlay district to reduce the number of rezonings needed and to reduce fees for developer, or: - Should public hearings be required for each site, such as through a Special Use Permit or Planned Unit Development? - Should the City test this program in multifamily zoning districts first?